 Before going into the configuration file, first, here is a summary of all CLI options for the Unattended Upgrades package with explanations:

 These options can be used when running the unattended-upgrade command in the terminal to control the behavior of the automatic upgrade process.
-For example, the –dry-run option can be useful for testing the upgrade process without actually making any changes to the system, while the –download-only option can be used to download the upgrades without installing them.
+For example, the –dry-run option can help test the upgrade process without actually making any changes to the system, while the –download-only option can be used to download the upgrades without installing them.

 The –minimal-upgrade-steps option is the default behavior for Unattended Upgrades, while the –no-minimal-upgrade-steps option upgrades all packages together instead of in smaller sets.
 Understanding these options when configuring Unattended Upgrades is important to ensure that the behavior matches your preferences and requirements.